Nodgers/sturdy-octo-rotary-phone/README.md

 - a **positional servo** as a classic analogue battery gauge
 - an **OLED display** showing SoC, charge state, power flow, and reserve level

-It’s designed to feel like a real instrument rather than a twitchy dashboard.

 ---

 ## ✨ Features